gliech/semantic-release-config-github-generic/README.md

-This shareable configuration is meant to be used in conjunction with [@gliech/semantic-release-config-base][2] which serves as the source for most changes to the default options of plugins used here.
+This shareable configuration is meant to be used in conjunction with [@gliech/semantic-release-config-base][2] which serves as the source for most changes to the default options for plugins used here.

 ## License